How to Count Cards in Blackjack Like the MIT Blackjack Team

 The 'True Count' in Blackjack

-If you think the High-Low approach to counting cards in Blackjack is not easy, wait until you learn about the True Count.
+If you think the high-low approach to counting cards when playing blackjack at a casino is not easy, wait until you learn about the True Count.

-A True Count is when players divide their ongoing count by the overall number of decks left to be played out.
+A True Count is when a player divides their ongoing count by the overall number of decks left to be played out.